 - Certification of driver’s daily record

-The ELD records these data automatically, but some entries can be manually edited or annotated by the driver or support staff.
+The ELD records these data point automatically, but some entries can be manually edited or annotated by the driver or support staff.
 Edits are tracked and have to be approved by the driver.

 |FUNCTIONS & CAPABILITIES||PAPER LOGS||AOBRD||APPs||ELD|